HubReb/mmt_foil_exp/results.md

           of the skateboard
         * façade: dark blue on the left and right of the skateboard, on the left bottom edge of the door

+* nn4 works too
+* textual attention word-word for most of the sentence, but non-existent from monitor to sibling.
+* visual
+    * swing -> garçon
+      red hotspot left of the face of the boy, dark blue on the top left edge of the door, and on the right skateboard wheel
+    * union -> jouet
+      light blue on the right edge of the skateboard/right next to it, dark blue on the ground left of the skateboard
+    * monitor -> bord d' un
+        * bord: blue on the right side of the doorstep right next to the boy, right beneath the right wheel of the skateboard and right above <eos>
+        * d: dark blue in the middle of the door, at the top edge of the image above the boy's head, on the left edge of the image on the upper wall, on the bottom edge of the image at the width of the door
+        * un: dark blue in the middle of the door, at the top edge of the image above the boy's head, on the left edge of the image on the upper wall, on the bottom edge of the image at the width of the door, on the left of the skateboard, on the bottom left corner
+    * sibling -> bàtiment
+      blue on the right edge of the image at the height of the middle of the door, dark blue on the door at the height of the boy's shoulders, on the left wall at the edge of the image at the height of the boy's shoulders, on the right of the skateboard right next to it

 * high image attention for complete model correlates with correct attention